 Nguyen hopes to become Sherlock Holmes of data analysis

-Naomi (Ngoc) Nguyen ’17 chose her majors in mathematics and business to put herself on the path for her dream field—analyzing data.
+Naomi (Ngoc) Nguyen ’17 chose her major in mathematics to put herself on the path for her dream field—analyzing data.

 “I want to be Sherlock Holmes, unlocking the secrets from reading the subtleties behind the data,” Nguyen said.
 She’s hoping to work in the field for a year or two before going on to graduate school.